 - Bake your blueberry clafoutis for 45 to 50 minutes or until the top has turned golden.
 You can also check by inserting a toothpick to see if its already cooked inside.

 - Take the dish out of the oven and let cool down for about 5 minutes.

 - Slice and serve your blueberry clafoutis with ice cream or whipped cream on top.

 - Cook’s Tip #1: You can also use pitted cherries, blackberries, plums – or you can try using any of your favorite fresh fruits.
 This basic clafoutis recipe always delivers.

 - Cook’s Tip #2: Either a hand mixer or a whisk is a good alternative if you don’t have a stand blender.
 You just need to make sure that you mix everything evenly.

 - Cook’s Tip#3: Use a heavy and thick pan, like cast-iron or ceramic dish, to keep the heat well.

-- Variation #1: Almond extract works as a great alternative to vanilla extract.
+- Variation #1: Almond extract works as a great alternative to vanilla extract for this blueberry clafoutis recipe.
 Feel free to use liquor as well if you’re up for it.